jsanchez223/google-homepage/README.md

 # google-homepage

-This project is a clone on the basic google homepage.
+This project is a clone of the basic google homepage.